 What are the Historic England Angel Awards?

-The Angel Awards were founded by Andrew Lloyd Webber and are co-funded by the Andrew Lloyd Webber Foundation.
-Since 2011 these annual awards have celebrated the efforts of local people, either individuals or groups, who have saved historic buildings and places.
+The Historic England Angel Awards were founded by Andrew Lloyd Webber and are co-funded by the Andrew Lloyd Webber Foundation.
+Since 2011, these annual awards have celebrated the efforts of local people (individuals and groups) who have saved or enhanced historic buildings and places.

 - Best Contribution to a Heritage Project by Young People

-- Best Craftsmanship or Apprentice on a Heritage Rescue or Repair Project
+- Best Craftsperson or Apprentice on a Heritage Rescue or Repair Project

 - Best Rescue, Recording or Interpretation of a Historic Place